Which education-financing route fits your situation in Singapore?

 • Skills upgrading

-• Loan size depends on income & credit score
+• Approved amount depends on your income and credit profile

 How much can you borrow for education?